kevinkinnett/NervNews/docs/ops.md

 ## GPU requirements

-- NervNews can operate on CPU-only machines, but for production workloads a GPU with at least 12 GB of VRAM is recommended for 7B+ parameter models.
+- NervNews can operate on CPU-only machines, but for production workloads a GPU with at least 12 GB of VRAM is recommended for 7B+ parameter models served via Ollama.
-- Install the latest NVIDIA drivers and CUDA toolkit that match the `llama-cpp-python` wheel.
-For container deployments ensure the host runtime provides `nvidia-container-toolkit` so CUDA devices are available to Docker.
+- Install the latest NVIDIA drivers and ensure the Ollama daemon detects your GPU (see `ollama help run` for environment variables such as `OLLAMA_USE_GPU`).
-- Configure llama.cpp thread counts via `llm.threads` in `config/settings.yaml`;
-  when running on GPU set this to the number of physical CPU cores used for offloading tasks (e.g., 8).

-## Model quantisation workflow

-1. Download a base GGUF checkpoint (e.g., `Meta-Llama-3-8B-Instruct.Q4_K_M.gguf`).
-2. Place the file in `models/` and update `llm.model_path` in `config/settings.yaml`.
-3. To perform custom quantisation:
-   - Clone `https://github.com/ggerganov/llama.cpp` and build the quantisation tools (`make quantize`).
-   - Convert your original checkpoint to GGUF if required (`convert-hf-to-gguf`).
-   - Run `./quantize original.gguf custom.Q4_K_M.gguf Q4_K_M` and copy the output
-     into `models/`.
-4. Restart the scheduler to reload settings; new quantised models are loaded on demand when enrichment or summarisation jobs run.
+- When running Ollama on another host, expose it with `OLLAMA_HOST=0.0.0.0` and update `llm.base_url` in `config/settings.yaml` so NervNews can reach it.

+## Ollama model management

+1. Pull the desired models with `ollama pull <model>` (for example, `ollama pull qwen3:30b`).
+Ollama caches the weights under its own configuration directory.
+2. Verify the runtime is healthy with `ollama ps` and test interactively using `ollama run <model> "ping"`.
+3. Update `llm.model` and `llm.base_url` in `config/settings.yaml` (or the admin
+   UI) so NervNews targets the correct model name and host.
+4. The scheduler polls for configuration changes every 60 seconds; no restart is required after updating the admin form.

 ## Container orchestration